-Change in Fair Foreign Currency Amount Borrowed Borrowing Cost Current Value Reset Date Value Canadian Dollar C\$ 17,500,000 \$ 12,407,501 \$13,338,920 October 3, 2016 \$ 931,419
+Change in Fair Foreign Currency Amount Borrowed Borrowing Cost Current Value Reset Date Value Canadian Dollar C\$ 17.500.000 \$ 12,407,501 \$13,338,920 October 3, 2016 \$ 931,419

 The carrying value of our consolidated financial liabilities approximates fair value.
 We adopted ASC 825-10, which provides companies with an option to report selected financial assets and liabilities at fair value, and made an irrevocable election to apply ASC 825-10 to our Credit Facility.
 We elected to use the fair value option for our Credit Facility to align the measurement attributes of both our assets and liabilities while mitigating volatility in earnings from using different measurement attributes.
-Due to that election and in accordance with GAAP, we had expenses of zero and \$0.9 million, respectively, relating to amendment fees on the Credit Facility during the three months ended December 31, 2016 and 2015.
+Due to that election and in accordance with GAAP, we had \$0.1 million in expenses relating to amendment costs on the Credit Facility during both the three and nine months ended June 30, 2017, respectively.
+For the same periods in the prior year, we incurred expenses of zero and \$0.9 million, respectively, relating to amendment fees on the Credit Facility.
 ASC 825-10 establishes presentation and disclosure requirements designed to facilitate comparisons between companies that choose different measurement attributes for similar types of assets and liabilities and to more easily understand the effect on earnings of a company's choice to use fair value.
 ASC 825-10 also requires entities to display the fair value of the selected assets and liabilities on the face of the Consolidated Statements of Assets and Liabilities and changes in fair value of the Credit Facility are reported in our Consolidated Statements of Operations.
 We elected not to apply ASC 825-10 to any other financial assets or liabilities.
-For the three months ended December 31, 2016 and 2015, our Credit Facility had a net change in unrealized (appreciation) depreciation of \$(1.1) million and \$0.6 million, respectively.
-As of December 31, 2016 and September 30, 2016, the net unrealized (appreciation) depreciation on our Credit Facility totaled \$(0.6) million and \$0.5 million, respectively.
+For the three and nine months ended June 30, 2017, our Credit Facility had a net change in unrealized appreciation of \$1.9 million and \$3.0 million, respectively.
+For the three and nine months ended June 30, 2016, our Credit Facility had a net change in unrealized depreciation of \$0.3 million and \$0.5 million, respectively.
+As of June 30, 2017 and September 30, 2016, the net unrealized (appreciation) depreciation on our Credit Facility totaled \$(2.5) million and \$0.5 million, respectively.
 We use a nationally recognized independent valuation service to measure the fair value of our Credit Facility in a manner consistent with the valuation process that the board of directors uses to value our investments.